June, Dennis, and Ray Ray singing "I Sing the Body Electric" from Fame at the end of "Enter Sandman".

 In the crossover MMORPG FusionFall, there's a giant statue of Juniper in Forgotten Falls complete with waterfalls and a glowing tshirt logo, and a "Te Xuan Ze Inc." in Endsville, which are never given any in-game explanation.
 Might have been threads that CN tried to pick up but never really continued or built upon.

-What an Idiot: Quite a few people get thrust into dangerous situations in the show, without any sense of gravity whatsoever (the tourists in episode 3, for example, think it's all part of the show when heavy objects are catapulted into their boat, which sinks and leaves them stranded in the ocean). sometimes even the monsters do this.
-Ray Ray tends to provoke this quite a bit some times.
+What an Idiot: Quite a few people get thrust into dangerous situations in the show, without any sense of gravity whatsoever (the tourists in episode 3, for example, think it's all part of the show when heavy objects are catapulted into their boat, which sinks and leaves them stranded in the ocean).
+Sometimes even the monsters do this.
+Ray Ray tends to provoke this quite a bit some times as well.

 Ah-Mah suffered a lot from this as her only child did not become the Te Xuan Ze, meaning she spent twice as long bound to the rules and was only free after her granddaughter June takes over.
 During the show, she is often seen doing many wild and crazy thing that are not expected of a grandmother, but she does them because its the first time she has been able to in her life (well, at least outside of Orchid Bay).

 Sort of.
 Juniper claims that's why she does it, and Ah-Mah doesn't deny on trying to catch up on life now that she has a grand-daughter, but she is actually traveling the world trying to find a way to allow Juniper to leave Orchid Bay.